Requirements for ISO 9001 Certification

 • Address nonconformities

-• Successfully complete a Stage 1 and Stage 2 certification audit
+• Successfully complete a Stage 1 and Stage 2 audit

-Certification applies to your management system, not individual employees or products.
+Certification applies to the management system — not individual employees or products.

 Clause 4: Context of the Organization